danielabar/meblog/src/markdown/roll-your-own-search-service-for-gatsby-part5.md

 This concludes the multi-part series on rolling your own search service for a static site.
 If you've been following from the beginning, [Part 1: Search Introduction](../roll-your-own-search-service-for-gatsby-part1) introduced the challenge of adding a dynamic feature like search to a static site, listed a few existing options and some problems with them, and suggested an alternate idea to use PostgreSQL and Rails to solve the problem.

 [Part 2: Search Index](../roll-your-own-search-service-for-gatsby-part2) covered how to build a search index from the markdown content on the Gatsby site.
-[Part 3: Search Engine](../roll-your-own-search-service-for-gatsby-part3) gave an introduction to PostgreSQL full text search and terminology used in it such as `ts_vector` and `ts_query`.
+[Part 3: Search Engine](../roll-your-own-search-service-for-gatsby-part3) gave an introduction to PostgreSQL full text search and terminology used in it such as `to_tsvector` and `to_tsquery`.
 [Part 4: Search API](../roll-your-own-search-service-for-gatsby-part4) covered how to build a simple search API with Rails and PostgreSQL full text search.

 Finally this last part covered how to build a search UI for a Gatsby site and how to tie it all together with the Rails search service.